Keck-DataReductionPipelines/MosfireDRP/_manual/01changes.md

 ### New features

 * DRP is no longer dependent on IRAF/PyRAF
-    * The use of IRAF's `geoxytran` and `imcombine` tasks have been replaced with python equivalents.
+    * The use of IRAF's `geoxytran`, `imcombine`, and `imarith` tasks have been replaced with python equivalents.
     * The DRP should now work with any python install which has the [required python packages](/manual/installing#Requirements)
 * Improved slit tracing using a better thresholding algorithm
 * An updated (and now web based) [instruction manual](http://keck-datareductionpipelines.github.io/MosfireDRP/)
-* The DRP now performs optimal spectral extraction [Horne 1986](http://adsabs.harvard.edu/abs/1986PASP...98..609H) and outputs a 1D spectrum
+* The DRP now performs optimal spectral extraction [Horne 1986](http://adsabs.harvard.edu/abs/1986PASP...98..609H) and outputs a 1D spectrum.
+Please note that this is intended as a quick look tool, not for final science use.

 ### Improvements and bug fixes

 * Changed dependence on `pylab` to `matplotlib.pyplot`
 * Uses `astropy.io.fits` instead of `pyfits` when available
+* Adjust log messages to send more to DEBUG instead of INFO.
+Leads to less clutter in messages visible to user.